xmarre/Copperminer/README.md

 ## Limitations

-- Supports Coppermine and a small set of rule-based sites (initially ThePlace2): other galleries may fail
+- Supports Coppermine and a few rule-based sites (ThePlace2 and tbagallery.wixsite.com): other galleries may fail
 - No thumbnails or junk: heuristically skips thumbnails and UI icons to save only the original images
 - Not for commercial use: See license below